riccardovacirca/tomcat-dev/examples/java/README.md

 Entry point of the program.
 The JVM looks for this method to start execution.

 ### Object Creation and Output

+Demonstrates object instantiation and formatted output with automatic toString() invocation.

 ```java
 System.out.printf("\n");